Best Compact Treadmill for Small Spaces – Introduction

 The running deck folds vertically to free up floor space for your deadlift workouts!

-Even with good-quality running shoes, outdoor workouts can be punishing for your joints.
+Even with good-quality running shoes, outdoor workouts can punish your joints.

 The flexible deck on treadmills helps lower the impact, making your workout a little easier on your feet, ankles, knees, hips, and back.